gurubaladhinesh/no-youtube-ads/README.md

 - **Ad-Free Experience:** Enjoy YouTube videos without being interrupted by advertisements.
 - **Automated Reload:** The extension automatically reloads the page when an ad is detected, allowing you to skip the ad and continue watching your content.
-- **Customizable Settings:** Adjust the extension settings to suit your preferences.

 ## How to Use "No YouTube Ads"